 Business Email Compromise (BEC)

 According to the Australian Competition and Consumer Commission (ACCC), businesses in Australia reported losses of more than $132 million in 2020 due to BEC scams.
 BEC attacks are designed to trick employees into transferring payments or providing sensitive information.
 The impact of BEC extends beyond financial losses, resulting in businesses reputational harm, lost data, and disrupted business operations.
 In 2022, Accounts Payable (AP) departments remain the most vulnerable to BEC scams.
-In 2023, with the introduction of AI tools, cybercriminals have the benefit of using AI tools for creating clear and sophisticated email scam, so it’s vital to educate your AP team on how to spot email scams and how to respond to them.
+In 2023, with the introduction of AI tools, cybercriminals have the benefit of using AI tools for creating a clear and sophisticated email scam, so it’s vital to educate your AP team on how to spot email scams and how to respond to them.

 Smishing Scam